 If you can’t find an inexpensive puzzle map, you can always print out an inexpensive but attractive control map like the ones from Montessori Print Shop.

-In a continent box swap, Montessori Tidbits received a South America map with moveable pieces that were cut off the map and could be reattached with velcro.
+In a continent box swap, Montessori Tidbits received a South America map with movable pieces that were cut off the map and could be reattached with Velcro.
 A map could be made for each continent using the same idea.
-(Also see South America continent box objects from Montessori Tidbits in collage photo.)
+(Unfortunately, the Montessori Tidbits blog is no longer available.)